Once a project has loaded, under the project pane you will find the dictionary for the loaded project. In Infotools Harmoni this is the Project Tree.

 Green and Blue Icons

-In this example, the axis “How Likely Will You Be to Return To Hotel” is common to the first source and second source but the elements "Don't Know" and "Missing Info" are not.
-These elements are bold as they are new to the project design.
+In this example, the axis "How Likely Will You Be to Return To Hotel" is common to the first source and second source, but the elements "Don't Know" and "Missing Info" are not.
 The second source is orange, as the highlighted item exists in the second source.
+These elements are also bold as they are new to the project.

 Icon | Type | Description |